 Babies will be born.
 No matter the circumstances or situation, they will arrive when they are ready.
-And birth is a beautiful, amazing moment in time.
+Birth is a beautiful, amazing moment in time.
 The cry of new life is the ultimate sound of hope and joy and can bring the most unemotional person to tears—because witnessing that wrinkled-face, miracle begin their journey in this life, is beyond incredible.
 And the way a new parent envelopes their little one is the ultimate in a new found feeling of protection of this sweet babe.

 Even though there’s fear around us, we don’t have to panic.
 Instead, we can be prepared.
 If you’re currently pregnant, you might be concerned (which is a super valid feeling) about how to navigate the different possibilities that could surround your pregnancy and birth during a time when Covid-19 is present in our communities.